Back to Blog

 4. Viability risk: Does it make business sense?

+The pattern I see across teams is that most skip straight to feasibility — "Can we build it?" — without first establishing whether anyone needs it.
 If you address a problem that no one has or cares about, you've wasted time and money.
 This is why more than 90% of startups fail.
-While product discovery lays the foundation, it also shapes your product vision and product strategy.

 Let me be direct about common misconceptions: